 I’m a middle child from a loud and emotional family.
 Growing up, everyone expressed how they felt – except for me.
 I decided at a young age to hide my feelings and live inside my head.
-There’s a correlation between a lack of healthy emotional expression with depression and anxiety.
-How do I know this?
-Well, from research, as well as, from my own personal experience.
+Emotionally healthy people struggle much less with depression and anxiety.
+I know this from the research and personal experience.

 From age 16 to 22, I used negative coping mechanisms to contain my feelings (e.g. worry, alcohol, nicotine, social isolation, etc.) Some of these coping mechanisms became bad habits I still have today.
 I don’t drink or smoke anymore, but I still struggle with identifying and expressing how I feel.

 - You don’t get to enjoy positive emotions.

 - It leads to loneliness because nobody understands you fully.

 - You become fearful and anxious all the time.